sotetsuk/pgx/README.md

   ...
 ```

-### Design goal
-* Be simple than be universal
-* Implement AEC (see PettingZoo paper)

-### Notes
+### Limitations (for the simplicity)
-* Does NOT support agent death and creation, which dynmically changes the array size.
+* Does **NOT** support agent death and creation, which dynmically changes the array size.
 It does not well suit to GPU-accelerated computation.
-* Does NOT support Chance player (Nature player) with action selection.
+* Does **NOT** support Chance player (Nature player) with action selection.
+* Does **NOT** support OpenAI Gym API.
+    * OpenAI Gym is for single-agent environment.
+Most of Pgx environments are multi-player games.
+Just defining opponents is not enough for converting multi-agent environemnts to OpenAI Gym environment.
+E.g., in the game of go, the next state s' is defined as the state just after placing a stone in AlhaGo paper.
+However, s' becomes the state after the opponents' play.
+This changes the definition of V(s').
+* Does **NOT** support PettingZoo API.
+    * PettingZoo is *Gym for multi-agent RL*.
+As far as we know, PettingZoo does not support vectorized environments (like VectorEnv in OpenAI Gym).
+As Pgx's main feature is highly vectorized environment via GPU/TPU support, We do not currently support PettingZoo API.

 ### `skip_chance`
 * We prepare skip_chance=True option for some environments.
 This makes it possible to consider value function for "post-decision states" (See AlgoRL book).
 However, we do not allow chance agent to choose action like OpenSpiel.
 This is because the action space of chance agent and usual agent are different.
 Thus, when the chance player is chosen (`current_player=-1`), `action=-1` must be returned to step function.
 Use `shuffle` to make `step` stochastic.